lpego/Overleaf_LaTeX_Thesis/README.md

 9. Find and replace <code>"Ľ"</code> to <code>"\v{L}"</code>.
 10. Save file and load to Overleaf
 11. Make sure to reference the correct .bib file in the TeX

----

-## Pipeline for transferring from MS Word to Overleaf:
-1. Download and install Mendeley's MS Word plugin.
-2. From the MS Word Mendeley plugin, in the References tab, open the Style the drop-down menu and select More Styles.
-In the new window hat opened, go in the Get more styles tab, and paste the link http://csl.mendeley.com/styles/487896501/bibtex into it, then click Download.
-3. Back to MS Word, change citation style from Mendeley's Word plugin (References tab), select style "BiBTeX in-line citations".
-4. Change italics with TeX-friendly wrappers, use procedure from https://tex.stackexchange.com/a/140202: find-and-replace, with empty string in 'Find' with font: Italic; replace with <code>\emph{^&}</code>, font: Regular; click 'Replace all'.
-5. convert using Pandoc command prompt utility (get Pandoc [here](https://pandoc.org/)).
-Open a terminal in the Word document's directory and use command: <code>pandoc FILENAME.docx -f docx -t latex -s -o OUTPUT.tex</code>
-6. Open OUTPUT.tex in text editor and copy-paste bits of code.
-Will need extensive check and manual adjustment.

-***CAUTION***: some citation keys **will be** wrong!
-Need to manually check consistency using the original Word document as reference, particularly for multiple papers for author/year.